How to Upgrade Your ATR 72 Carbon Brakes?

 Replacement with the New Meggitt Brakes

 The second option available through Meggitt and via an ATR Service Bulletin is to completely replace the existing Dunlop main wheels and brakes with the new Meggitt wheels and brakes.
-Improvements have been made to the Meggitt brake (P/N 90010199) over the Dunlop brake, including a new brake housing axle, a stronger heat stack using their NuCarb® carbon material, and a one-piece torque tube.
+Improvements have been made to the Meggitt brake (P/N 90010199) over the Dunlop brake.
+These improvements include a new brake housing axle, a stronger heat stack using their NuCarb® carbon material, and a one-piece torque tube.

 Conversion of Dunlop Aviation Brakes to Safran Landing Systems

 Safran offers the only alternate for the Dunlop/Meggitt ATR 72 brakes.
 Safran’s wheels (P/N C20586120) and brakes (P/N C20585712) are comparable to Meggitt’s in quality, performance, and price.
-Choosing one supplier over the other will be based on the availability of parts, the operator’s preference, and convenience (for instance, if the operator uses Safran for their other aircraft, they may choose to have the same supplier for the rest of their fleet).
+Choosing one supplier over the other will be based on the availability of parts, the operator’s preference, and convenience.
+For instance, if the operator uses Safran for one of their aircraft, they may choose to have the same supplier for the rest of their fleet.

 Should You Invest in New ATR 72 Carbon Brakes?

-Replacing your existing brakes and main wheels with either Meggitt or Safran can range in price from $165,000 to $190,000, which does not account for labor and downtime.
+Replacing your existing brakes and main wheels with either Meggitt or Safran can range in price from $165,000 to $190,000.
+This price range does not account for the cost of labor and downtime.

 Consider the following questions before committing to the expense.